Springfield Armory Echelon: Design details

-In an effort to appeal to future military and law enforcement tenders as well as introduce a forward-looking new modular design, the company has brought out a pistol based on a serialized chassis like that of the SIG Sauer P320/SIG Sauer M17 and Beretta APX series.
-The serialized chassis allows relatively easy customization and creation of variants with less legal complications.
+In an effort to appeal to future military and law enforcement tenders as well as introduce a forward-looking new modular design, the company has brought out a pistol based on a serialized chassis like that of the SIG Sauer P320/SIG Sauer M17, Beretta APX and AREX Defense Delta Gen.2 series.
+The serialized chassis allows relatively easy customization and creation of variants with fewer legal complications.

+Chassis

-The Echelon is a handgun that has a modular, stainless steel self-contained fire-control chassis that is removable for cleaning and maintenance.
+The Echelon has a modular, stainless steel self-contained fire-control chassis that is removable for cleaning and maintenance.The manufactory designates the chassis module as the Central Operating Group.

+Trigger

+To achieve a (for a duty sidearm relatively light 20–25 N) constant trigger pull, the striker mechanism's striker spring is kept under its final firing tension.

+Safety

+The Echelon pistols are designed with independent safety mechanisms to prevent uncommanded discharges.
+The systems consist of an external integrated trigger safety and automatic internal safeties: a firing pin block safety and a drop safety.
+The trigger safety tab and innovative dual-sear system (primary and secondary) provide enhanced drop safety.
+Optionally, an additional manual frame-mounted ambidextrous thumb safety can be provided.

+Loaded chamber indicator

+The firearm has a loaded chamber indicator.
+By protruding from the right side of the pistol and displaying a red surface, the extractor/loaded chamber indicator provides tactile and visible confirmation/warning of the presence of a chambered round.

+Controls and grip module configurations

 The Echelon pistol features fully ambidextrous controls and was introduced with a medium grip module with small, medium and large sized back straps.
 Small and large grip modules can be purchased separately for further user selectable and changeable grip module configurations to promote comfortable grip and operation for different sized/shaped hands.

+Sights

 The stock iron sights consist of a big green tritium/luminescent circle set in the front post and a U-notch rear with white outline.
 The handgun can also feature three-dot tritium sights as an option.

 The optics direct mounting system offers adaptability with most red dot sights, that often can co-witness with the stock iron sight line.
 Some red dot sights require adapter plates for indirect mounting.

+Barrel and slide

 The hammer forged barrel and billet machined steel optics ready slide undergo treatment with a proprietary nitriding process called Melonite.
 The Melonite ferritic nitrocarburizing process used by the manufacturer produces a matte gray non-glare surface with approximately 68 Rockwell C surface hardness rating.

+The barrel features traditional/conventional 6-groove button rifling with a 250 mm (1 in 10 inches) or 28.3 calibers twist rate.

+The Echelon’s slide features four engagement surfaces.
+A trench cut forward of the action gives an index location for press checks and charging the firearm.
+The back of the slide is flared for purchase.
+Forward and rear serrations are carried through the corners for slide operations and disassembly and reassembly.